 I assume that’s why you’re here … because you care about books with lesbians who survive disaster, dodge bullets, climb mountains, overcome loss, play golf, cruise with their friends, rescue animals, etc. … you know, all the things lesbians do on their way to finding everlasting love.

 I’m featuring two books right now.
-West of Nowhere is due out in June from Bella Books.
-Playing With Fuego was released last fall and is still enjoying a ride.
-Thanks to all who’ve written reviews and dropped me notes on the blog & Facebook.
+The most recent, Etched in Shadows, is now shipping from Bella Books, and my summer release, West of Nowhere, is still enjoying a nice ride.
+Thanks to all who’ve written reviews and dropped me notes about my notes on the blog & Facebook.
 Nothing speaks louder to potential readers than other readers.

 On the Books page, you’ll find synopses of all my titles, along with purchase links to Bella Books, my publisher.
 No, you don’t *have* to buy directly from Bella, but when you do, there’s more money going to Real Live Lesbians who work the phones, pack the boxes, write the marketing copy, format the text for print & ebook, fix my errors and push my books in front of reviewers & booksellers so I’ll enjoy a modicum of success.
 If you’d rather buy your books from a brick & mortar bookstore, I can get on board with that too.
 Those people are our neighbors and we want them to do well.
 If they don’t have my books, ask for them.
 Some of you probably buy from Amazon.
 I get that.
 They’re convenient & your dollars go further.
 The bottom line is — no matter where you buy it — I appreciate that you’re willing to part with your hard-earned cash for something I’ve written, and I’ll always do my best to give you your money’s worth.
 Please don’t make or accept unauthorized copies because that’s too depressing for me to have to think about.